 I’m at my best when my calendar is wide open and I have time to pour into my hobbies, cooking meals at home, and getting plenty of sleep.
 Unfortunately, with the buzz and activity of the summertime, up until recently, this felt impossible.
 And frankly, I’ve been feeling drained.
 Solution?
 Re-orienting myself to living a “quiet life.”

 Ahead, we’re diving into the lifestyle trend that’s helping people on TikTok and beyond prioritize their peace.
-And with the holidays coming up, there’s never been a more important time to take things a little. slower.
+And with the holidays coming up, there’s never been a more important time to take things a little slower.

 What is a quiet life?

 It’s ironic that much of what it means to live a quiet life depends on our ability to disconnect.
 Though the lifestyle has gained traction on social media, it also promotes a step away from our devices.
-It’s further proof that not everything needs to be documented, and that there’s truth to what’s now a cliché: a peaceful life is more meaningful than your follower count.
+It’s further proof that not everything needs to be documented, and that there’s truth to what’s long been a cliché: a peaceful life is more meaningful than your follower count.

 If you’ve come across the #quietlife trend, you’re likely familiar with soft and slow living as well.
 The concepts are largely the same: made popular by the Nigerian creator community, the soft life prioritizes self-care and pleasure, seeking to minimize stress wherever possible.
 It’s an effort to separate ourselves from who we are at work—the overbooked, over-scheduled individuals whose 9-5’s are owned by someone else.

-8 Ways to Live a Quiet Life Today
+6 Ways to Live a Quiet Life Today

 Thankfully, what all of this should express is that to live a quiet life doesn’t require a complete overhaul.
 (Nor does it mean you have to quit the city and renovate a country farmhouse—though that would be ideal.)
 Ahead, discover your guide to all things quiet living, complete with ideas and inspiration to help you slow down a little as well.